NikhithaMara/EBS-Volume-Type-Auto-Conversion-using-AWS-Lambda-and-EventBridge/Readme.md

 #### 🧠 Lessons Learned:
 - Wrote a Lambda handler function that processes event data.
 - Understood how event data is structured and passed into Lambda.
-- Used boto3 clients to communicate with AWS services (like ec2 for EBS).
+- Used boto3 clients to communicate with AWS services (like ec2 for EBS) in python
 - Learned how to set up proper IAM roles and policies for secure access.
 - Built a serverless workflow that responds to AWS events using Python.

 #### 🔒 Best Practices & Challenges
-- used least privilege when assigning IAM roles and permissions.
+- Used least privilege when assigning IAM roles and permissions.
 - Common challenges faced includes short parsing errors in JSON caused by mistakes like not using the correct key names.
 - Always check and print the event data in the Lambda handler since you can’t see it directly.
 Printing it helps you view the data in CloudWatch logs.
 - After printing, safely parse the JSON using the correct key names.